Posterior contraction of the population polytope in finite admixture models: Introduction

 The constraints on $n = n(m)$, and the appearance of quantity $\log n/m$ in the convergence rate are quite interesting.
 Both the constraints and the derived rate are rooted in a condition on the required thickness of the prior support of the marginal densities of the data and an upper bound on the entropy of the space of such densities.
 This suggests an interesting interaction between layers in the latent hierarchy of the admixture model worthy of further investigation.
 For instance, it is not clear whether posterior consistency continues to hold if $n$ falls outside of the specified range, and what effects this has on convergence rates, with or without additional assumptions on the data.
 This appears quite difficult with our present set of techniques.

 We also establish minimax lower bounds for both settings.
-In the overfitted setting, the obtained lower bound is $(mn)^{-1/(q+\alpha)}$, where $q = \lfloor k/2 \rfloor \wedge d$, unless additional constraints are imposed on the prior.
-Although this lower bound does not quite match with the posterior contraction rate, the two are qualitatively comparable and both notably dependent on dimensionality $d$.
-In particular, if $n \asymp m$, and $k\geq 2d$, the posterior contraction rate becomes $(\log m/m)^{-\frac{1}{2(d+\alpha)}}$.
-Compare this to the lower bound $m^{-2/(d+\alpha)}$, whose exponent differs by only a factor of 4.
+In the overfitted setting, the obtained lower bound is $(mn)^{-1/(q+\alpha')}$, where $q = \lfloor k/2 \rfloor\wedge d$, and $\alpha'$ is a non-negative constant to be defined in the sequel that satisfies $\alpha' \leq \alpha$.
+This lower bound can be strengthened with additional conditions on the model.
+Although this lower bound does not match exactly with the posterior contraction rate, both are notably nonparametrics-like for depending on dimensionality $d$ and on $k$.
+In particular, if $n \asymp m$, and $k\geq2d$, the posterior contraction rate becomes $(\log m/m)^{-\afrac{1}{2(d+\alpha)}}$.
+Compare this to the lower bound $m^{-2/(d+\alpha')}$, whose exponent differs approximately by only a factor of 4 for large~$d$.

-\comment{ As mentioned earlier the existing works on admixture models include the recent papers by Arora et al~\cite{Arora-LDA-12} and Anandkumar et al~\cite{Anandkumar-LDA-12}.
+\comment{ As mentioned earlier the existing works on admixture models include the recent papers by Arora et al \cite{Arora-LDA-12} and Anandkumar et al \cite{Anandkumar-LDA-12}.
 Both sets of authors analyzed specific learning algorithms for recovering the population structure by taking the viewpoint of matrix factorization.
 They both work on the setting where the number of extreme points $k$ is known, and $k \ll d$.
-Arora et al~\cite{Arora-LDA-12} additionally required interesting but very special conditions on the nature of the extreme points, for which a polynomial time learning algorithm exists, and established an estimation error rate for the algorithm.
-Anandkumar et al~\cite{Anandkumar-LDA-12} proposed a novel moment-based estimation method and obtained a consistency result.
+Arora et al \cite{Arora-LDA-12} additionally required interesting but very special conditions on the nature of the extreme points, for which a polynomial time learning algorithm exists, and established an estimation error rate for the algorithm.
+Anandkumar et al \cite{Anandkumar-LDA-12} proposed a novel moment-based estimation method and obtained a consistency result.
 By contrast, we analyze general Bayesian estimation without concerning a specific inference algorithm.
 The posterior contraction rates and minimax results obtained in this paper appear new.
 The posterior asymptotics and convex geometric techniques developed here are quite distinct from all existing works. }